lupyuen/lupyuen.github.io/src/de.md

 We're all set to build the NuttX Display Driver for PinePhone!

+_Is there a specific sequence of steps for calling the Display Serial Interface, Display Engine and Timing Controller?_

+To render graphics on PinePhone's LCD Display, our Display Driver needs to follow these steps...

+TODO

 _How shall we build the PinePhone Display Driver?_

 We'll create the PinePhone Display Driver based on the __NuttX Driver for Sitronix ST7789__...